guidoffrate/Centrifugal-compressor-model/README.md

 - _centrifugal_compressor.m_ simulates the compressor given some machine's geometrical specifications, including blade angles, radiuses, blade passage height, and volute and exhaust cone dimensions;
 - _compressor_validation.m_ allows you to visualize the comparison between model predictions and the often-used Eckardt's compressor experimental data, which refers to three different impeller geometries;
 - _compressor_optimisation_test.m_ runs two optimizations, a single- and a multi-objective one, allowing you to compare the results between the two approaches.
 This file requires the presence of the experimental datasets, included in the repositories in the .mat files named _eckardt_impeller_A/B/O.mat_;
+- _compressor_map_test.m_ simulates the performance of a compressor geometric design specified in the file for several combinations of rotating speed and mass flow rate.
+Finally, the file plots a compressor performance maps, including the total-to-static pressure ratio and total-to-static isentropic efficiency.

 # Citation
 The explanation of the model equations and hypotheses, as well as the validation against experimental data from the literature, are reported in the paper: